 Row-level security, or row-based security, is a data access control concept in which access to data in a table is limited according to certain restrictions, and various users, groups or roles may have different permissions on certain rows, based on identities within the rows.
-Given the right conditions, row-based security can be an important form of data protection controls.
+Given the right conditions, row-based security can be an important form of data protection control.

 Take for example a situation in which tables contain sales data for multiple regions or departments, and the organization wants to limit specific teams’ exposure to data about sales in other regions.
 Such a situation can be simplified by the following diagram which shows an access attempt from a user who “belongs” to region 2.
-Row-level access control should prevent this user from retrieving data from other regions, while preserving her ability to query data about her own region.
+Row-level access control should prevent this user from retrieving data from other regions while preserving her ability to query data about her own region.

 Today, we will learn how to implement Snowflake row-level access control, by using its built-in capabilities, as well as by using Satori along with Snowflake.

 Row-based security includes some inherent challenges, and there is no silver bullet that solves everything.
 Rather there are a series of decisions that need to be made according to the reasons for enforcing row-level security and the risk calculations: